Charank18/Charank18/README.md

 # Hi, this is Charan Karnati...

-Looking forward to working with you on some quality projects..
+Looking forward to working with you on some quality projects.

-🛰️ I’m currently working on the ViBe full stack AI project I’m looking to collaborate on Generative AI projects 🤝 I’m looking for help with Multimodaling
+🛰️ I’m currently working on the ViBe full stack AI project

+ I’m looking to collaborate on Generative AI projects 🤝 I’m looking for help with Multimodaling
-🌱 I’m currently learning about Language models
+🌱 I’m currently learning about language models
 ---

 ## 🌐 Socials